ProfilePic

 • Credit mix – 10%

-From these criteria, you can see that your payment history and credit utilization hold the most influence on your credit score.
-These two areas are generally the key to working on improving your credit score.
+From these criteria, you can see that your payment history and credit utilization influence your credit score most.
+These two areas are generally the key to improving your credit score.

 Access Your Credit Report

-There are many services that will provide you an annual copy of your credit report for free like free, such as annualcreditreport.com.
-Keep in mind that, for some of these providers, a credit score isn’t included in the report.
+Many services will provide you with an annual copy of your credit report for free, like annualcreditreport.com.
+Remember that a credit score isn’t included in the report for some of these providers.
 Be proactive in reviewing your credit history for mistakes and contact the credit bureau timely for any errors found.

 Accessing Your Credit Score

 There are several different ways to access your credit score.
-Many major credit card companies offer the option to view your credit score regularly.
+Many major credit card companies offer the option to view it regularly.

 There are also credit score services that offer to provide your credit score for free or if you sign up for their credit monitoring service.
 Some of these paid services offer a free trial period.
-Be sure to verify the trial period if you don’t intend to continue with the service.
+Verify the trial period if you don’t intend to continue with the service.

 Another option is to contact a not-for-profit credit counselor.
-These counselors may be able to assist you in retrieving a copy of your credit report and could help review them with you.
+These counselors may be able to assist you in retrieving a copy of your credit report and review it with you.

 Remember that FICO® scores are not the only credit score used by all institutions, and overall credit scoring and range requirements may vary.
-Scores also vary with each credit reporting agency, so be sure to do your research to understand how each measure your creditworthiness.
+Scores also vary with each credit reporting agency, so be sure to research how each measures your creditworthiness.

-If you would like a mortgage expert to explain how a FICO score can impact applying for a home loan, give us a call at 855-465-0753.
+If you would like a mortgage expert to explain how a FICO score can impact your application for a home loan, call 888-661-1982.

 This is not intended to and does not constitute legal advice or financial / investment / tax advice.
 North American Savings Bank does not make any guarantee or other promise as to the results obtained.
 The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.